SGC-CGS/geo-explorer/charts/readme.md

 ### Scales

-Obviously scale selection will depend on what you aim to visualize, so I won't go too in-depth on scales in D3 and the many functions that exist.
+Scale selection will depend on what you aim to visualize, so we won't go too in-depth on scales in D3 and the many functions that exist.

 Scales need domain, range, and sometimes padding (based on preference and / or the type of scale function you used).